amirhosseinghadimizadeh/LolCat/README.md

-this is first version of lolcat ui with so bad react design just mvp
+this is first version of lolcat ui expermental until v2